-Total options outstanding as at the date of this document amount to 136,300,000 with exercise prices ranging from 3.00 pence to 15.5 pence, and which will be fully vested by 30 November 2020.
+Total options outstanding as at the date of this document amount to 125,350,000 with exercise prices ranging from 3.00 pence to 15.5 pence, a weighted average exercise price of 5.1p and which are all fully vested.
 There is no other share-based compensation paid by the Company.